We all know what it's like when you're eyeing up a tasty big screen purchase that you hope will revolutionise your living room.

 If you enjoy watching great TV and film at home, then you would undoubtedly benefit from an audio upgrade before taking the plunge on a new TV.
 And the good news is you don't have to spend anywhere near as much as you might think to notice a tangible difference.
 Below you'll find some of our favourite soundbars, speakers and powered speakers along with up-to-date pricing.

-We only ever suggest products we think are worth recommending which is why you won't find the new budget soundbar from Sonos, the Ray, featured.
+We only ever suggest products we think are worth recommending which is why you won't find the new affordable soundbar from Sonos, the Ray, featured.
 Just because you might be on a budget, doesn't mean you should settle for poor performance and we think that buying one of these over a new TV will instantly improve your telly-watching experience and save you a fortune.

 One of the easiest ways to switch up your TV sound is with a soundbar.
 You've probably walked past these inauspicious-looking slabs on your way to the TVs in John Lewis, or you may have even politely declined to be upsold one from an enthusiastic shop assistant.

 Although they don't look that exciting, soundbar technology has come a long way since first being conceived as a TV sound upgrade for those who don't have the space or the urge to invest in 'proper' speakers.
 You can now take advantage of a wide variety of models, from small speakers packed with streaming smarts to premium Dolby Atmos-enabled soundbars designed to envelop you with sound.

 Soundbars sit just below your screen or can often be neatly fitted to the wall and, depending on the model, will connect to your TV via HDMI, optical or analogue cable.
 Some soundbars are just a single unit, while others come with separate wireless subwoofers or surrounds.
 While prices can get slightly ridiculous for flagship models or the likes of the Sennheiser Ambeo, there are alternatives that will suit even the tightest of spaces and smaller budgets.